-- 1. Term of servitude, any number years up to fortyeight, according to a man's age. - 2.
+- 1. Term of servitude, any number of years up to fortyeight, according to a man's age. - 2.
 Master, self-appointed-anybody, be his character ever so bad, and temper ever so intolerable. - 3.
-Scene, a private house - unconspicuous-uninspect-

-Proposed Remedy.

-- 1. Term, a very few weeksordays more or fewer, according to a man's own exertions. - 2.
-Master, a man of character and education, appointed by a great public company. - 3.
-Scene, a public establishment, of the most conspicuous kind .- Management transparent, - inspection uninterrupted and universal.
+Scene, a private house - unconspicuous- uninspectable. - Proposed Remedy.
+1. Term, a very few weeks or days more or fewer, according - or fewer, according to a man's own exertions.
+2. Master, a man of character and edu- - character and education, appointed by a great public company. - 3.
+Scene, a public establishment, of the most conspicuous kind.-Management transparent, - inspection uninterrupted and universal.